 What’s the Same About the TI-84 Plus CE?

-What’s New About the TI-84 Plus CE?
+What’s Different About the TI-84 Plus CE?

 While the physical location of buttons is identical to that of older TI-84 models, the buttons themselves are smaller and rectangles, rather than rounded.
 This looks more like the TI-Nspire buttons and gives the CE buttons a modern look.

 Additionally, Texas Instruments took a page out of another update they recently made to the TI-Nspire line of calculators.
 Older TI-Nspire CX calculators and the TI-84 Plus C all had batteries that had a wired connection.
-The new Nspire CX and the TI-84 Plus CE does not use this wiring, but instead just uses the sort of contacts you’d find in a cell phone with a removable battery.
-As a person who has had to remove the battery from literally hundreds of student Nspire CX’s, let me tell you that TI-84 Plus CE users will appreciate this new battery design if they ever find they need to replace their battery.
+The new Nspire CX and the TI-84 Plus CE do not use this wiring, but instead just uses the sort of contacts you’d find in a cell phone with a removable battery.
+As a person who has had to remove the battery from literally hundreds of older student Nspire CX’s, let me tell you that TI-84 Plus CE users will appreciate this new battery design if they ever find they need to replace their battery.
 Replacing the old wired battery was a bit harrowing for the uninitiated, as it often felt like you might damage the calculator or battery during the replacement process.

 Rainbow of Colors